miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Covered level holes in observatory, Red Dragon and Venture Tower.
 Fixed vanishing details downtown, at Ocean House, and in cemetery.
 Added missing monster sounds reacting to Dementation disciplines.
+Made the patch copy all bin files into main folder to fix crashes.
+Added toilet doors to a few maps and fixed minor dialogue issues.
+Moved breakroom at the SM clinic so the geometry fits the outside.
+Made blood dolls reappear after killing to avoid staying corpses.
 Moved sarcophagus loading scene to Giovanni mansion back entrance.
+Disabled bad icons and buttons for inactive Ocean House elevator.

+Improved python and loader file compatibility, thanks to Psycho-A.
+Added a few weapon drop sounds and fidget and upset sound groups.

 v10.0                                                   15.06.2018
 -----